matthewhammer/dragginz/README.md

 Go automatically includes all the files in one directory, and I *still* had to split it into subdirectories.
 What is the best way to handle this in Motoko?
 Don't really fancy one file with 20,000 lines, or even a massive list of includes.

+## Reserved Words

+We have an Entity called Class.
+This was fine in Go because it was upper case, but we're using #class as an identifier which

+## ID within Entity

+Is there any need to store the ID inside an entity, potentially duplicating data because the ID is the key used in the map.
+However the key could be a hash, so I guess we should.